apache/zeppelin/docs/usage/other_features/zeppelin_context.md

 ## Usage in Programming Language Cells

-In many programming-language based interpreters (e.g. Spark, Python, R) the zeppelin-context is available as a predefined variable `z` that can be used by directly invoking its methods.
+In many programming-language interpreters (e.g. Apache Spark, Python, R) the zeppelin-context is available as a predefined variable `z` that can be used by directly invoking its methods.
 The methods available on the `z` object are described below.
-Interpreters based on programming languages like spark.dep, beam, etc. also provide the predefined variable `z`.
+Other interpreters based on programming languages like spark.dep, Apache Beam, etc. also provide the predefined variable `z`.

 ### Exploring Spark DataFrames
-The zeppelin-context provides a `show` method, which, using Zeppelin's `table` feature, can be used to nicely display a Spark DataFrame:
+In the Apache Spark interpreter, the zeppelin-context provides a `show` method, which, using Zeppelin's `table` feature, can be used to nicely display a Spark DataFrame:

 ```
 df = spark.read.csv('/path/to/csv')
 z.show(df)
 ```

+This display functionality using the `show` method is planned to be extended uniformly to other interpreters that can access the `z` object.

 ### Object Exchange
-`ZeppelinContext` extends map and it's shared between Scala and Python environment.
+`ZeppelinContext` extends map and it's shared between the Apache Spark and Python environments.
-So you can put some objects from Scala and read it from Python, vice versa.
+So you can put some objects using Scala (in an Apache Spark cell) and read it from Python, and vice versa.

 <div class="codetabs">
   <div data-lang="scala" markdown="1">